Hidden Signs of Dehydration in Seniors: A Critical Guide for Families

 10 Signs Your Elderly Parent Needs Help with Hydration and Care

-Muscle Cramps: Especially in the legs at night.
+Muscle cramps: Especially in the legs at night.

-Dizziness: Frequent reports of feeling "woozy."
+Dizziness: They keep mentioning feeling “woozy.”

-The Science of Hydration: Integrating Clinical Research
+The Science of Hydration: What the Research Shows

-Research Findings:
+Research findings:

 Practical Hydration Tips for Seniors and Caregivers